SWEG-2016EC-Batch/Web-Wizards/ETS 1465-Yitbarek-yonas/Printing Patterns(a).md

             - Print numbers in decreasing order

 5. **Ask user if they want to continue or quit**
-    - Prompt user: "Would you like to calculate for another pattern? (c to  continue , any other key to quit )"
+    - Prompt user: "Would you like to calculate for another pattern? (y to  continue , any other key to quit )"
-    - If user enters 'c', continue the  program, otherwise quit
+    - If user enters 'y', continue the  program, otherwise quit

 6. **End Program**
  # FlowChart for Pattern Program